sohaibfarooqi/logistik/README.md

   - Autopep8
   - Isort

+The reason to choose above stack is as follows:

   - This app is build on Flask framework.
 Flask is a microframework with easy to plug third party extentions on demand.
     This makes this framework very powerful yet lightweight.
   - Datastore for this app on production is PostgreSQL.
 PostgreSQL is a SQL complaint database with ACID support.
   It also offers several extentions which comes very useful in special usecases e.g PostGIS, Unaccent, Ltree etc.
   - Gunicorn is a powerful production ready container for python web apps.